czbiohub-sf/yogo/docs/cli.md

   --save-preds, --no-save-preds
                         save predictions in YOGO label format - requires `--output-dir` to be set (default: False) --save-npy, --no-save-npy
-                        Parse and save predictions in the same format as on scope - requires `--output-dir` to be set (default:
+                        Parse and save predictions in the same format as on scope - requires `--output-dir` to be set (default: False)
-                        False)
+  --class-names [CLASS_NAMES ...]
-  --count, --no-count   display the final predicted counts per-class (default: False) --batch-size BATCH_SIZE
+                        list of class names - will default to integers if not provided --count, --no-count   display the final predicted counts per-class (default: False) --batch-size BATCH_SIZE
-                        batch size for inference (default: 64) --device [DEVICE]     set a device for the run - if not specified, we will try to use 'cuda', and fallback on 'cpu' --crop-height CROP_HEIGHT
+                        batch size for inference (default: 64) --device [DEVICE]     set a device for the run - if not specified, we will try to use 'cuda', and fallback on 'cpu' --half, --no-half     half precision (i.e. fp16) inference (TODO compare prediction performance) (default: False) --crop-height CROP_HEIGHT
                         crop image verically - '-c 0.25' will crop images to (round(0.25 * height), width) --output-img-filetype {.png,.tif,.tiff}